 With the trail being quite busy and the golf course largely empty, you do wonder about the division of land.
 They could have set aside a bit more than a sliver of land on the edge of the golf course.
 In other sections of the reserve, opening up a few more paths could also reduce the pressure off the main trail.

 Jering & Chemperai Boardwalk

 The Golf link ends up at another set of boardwalks.
 The Jering and Chemparai boardwalks really skirt the side of the reservoir and sometimes hover above it.
-This gives you a really good vantage point of spotting life in the water.
-We saw a few stingray, many fish, and a large Asiatic Softshell Turtle with its distinctive white nose.
+This gives you a really good vantage point for spotting life in the water.
+You can see a few stingrays, many fish, and turtles such as the large Asiatic Softshell Turtle with its distinctive white nose.

 These boardwalks are rather pleasant with great views of the reservoir.
 Alternatively, you could have taken the Lornie Trail through the forest, but I wouldn’t opt for that.

 MacRitchie Reservoir Park